jakestanley/golang-civclone/Readme.md

 - global annihilation risk is now factored into

 #### computer age
-- available once atom bomb and semiconductors have been researched
+- available once nuclear power and semiconductors have been researched
-- researching the atom bomb adds a thermonuclear annihilation modifier to the death chance for all citizens
+- researching nuclear power adds a meltdown annihilation modifier to the death chance for all citizens in a region

 #### modern age
 - available once ???